-The recent Australian bushfires devastated so many communities, but none more so than Cobargo.
-We all remember the images of the exhausted firefighter not wanting to shake hands with our Prime Minister; we all remember the Prime Minister asking, “Was it because he was tired?” and being told, no, it was because his house had burnt to the ground.
+The recent bushfires devastated so many communities, but none more so than Cobargo.
+We all remember the images of the exhausted firefighter not wanting to shake hands with our Prime Minister; we all remember the Prime Minister asking “Was it because he was tired?” and being told, “No, it’s because his house has just burnt to the ground”.

-We are providing pro-bono architectural services to brave RFS firefighter Dave, and his wife Barbara.
-They have 6 kids and 2 foster children.
+Breathe provided pro-bono Architectural services to the brave RFS firefighter Dave and his wife Barbara.
+Throughout their lives, the couple have fostered over 400 children.
 They are kind, giving and generous people.
-They not only lost their house in the fire, but they also lost their shed containing Dave’s Santa Sleigh (Dave is also the Cobargo Town Santa, bringing joy to the children in their community every year).
+Not only did they lose their home in the fire, they also lost their shed containing Dave’s Santa sleigh: Dave, with a beard to match, is also the Cobargo town Santa, bringing joy to the children in their community every year on Christmas.

 Fisher & Paykel, Tradelink, PPG, Universal Fans, BREC Energy, Studio All, Form Brick, Accent Windows, Fielders, Automatic Heating